Secure information, secure work, secure value

 As is the case in all modern cloud services, encryption is the default for any access or service.
 HTTPS requires TLS (we do not use standalone SSL).
 All resources must be served via HTTPS, and all requests received via HTTP must be redirected to the HTTPS counterpart, or be denied.
-Here is a list of the key cryptographic hash functions, systems, and algorithms we use
+Here is a list of the key cryptographic hash functions, systems, and algorithms we use.

 Threat Prevention and Mitigation

 No security discipline is complete without recognizing the need for continuous vigilance in defending the attack surface.
-Global service level, incident mitigation and penetration testing work hand-in-hand to expose vulnerabilities and close them before they can cause harm.
+Global service level, incident mitigation, and penetration testing work hand-in-hand to expose vulnerabilities and close them before they can cause harm.

 Malware and scams worldwide are continuously growing as a threat in sophistication and pernicious effect.
 We engage our employees actively on the front lines, to make it as easy as possible for them to avoid and defend against such intrusions.
 Collaboration is critical.
-Team members avoid scams and exploits by maintaining open interaction with their colleagues across customers in company-wide Slack channels.
+Team members avoid scams and exploit by maintaining open interaction with their colleagues across customers in company-wide Slack channels.
 Any staffer can raise a question about an inbound inquiry for information, so we can confirm the legitimacy of the message.

-Slack also provides a rapid and seamless to alert channel about phishing or scams targeting a company or a marketplace.
+Slack also provides a rapid and seamless alert channel about phishing or scams targeting a company or a marketplace.
 The same is true for devices.
 We make it easy for any staffer who suspects he or she has come across something questionable to report this to our IT security operations group.
 They follow well-documented protocols, including disconnecting the system for all resources until it can be cleaned, validated, and restored.

 As part of end-user device management, we run malware protection solutions for all users.
 They are set up to perform regular in-depth inspections, including automated removal of suspect code, and disconnecting suspect devices.
 Malware detection runs in active protection mode.
 It concurrently notifies the user and quarantines any threats.